 At WAVA we believe that school is about more than just academic learning.
 It is about supporting the whole student as they journey through their K-12 school career.
-Because of this belief, we have adopted a research-based curriculum to help guide administrators, teachers, counselors, and the greater WAVA community in their support of each student.
-7 Mindsets is a comprehensive blueprint for happiness, intentionality, and success, written in simple, powerful language to teach and activate success strategies for people to live the lives of their dreams.
-Each month, we will focus a different mindset and the actions you can take to instill this mindset in your life.
-In addition to our adoption of the 7 Mindset curriculum, WAVA has school counselors in each of our grade bands (K-5, 6-8 and 9-12) that are dedicated to supporting students in the classroom, small groups, one-on-one sessions, and through connections to greater community resources and supports.
-Our counselors support students socially, emotionally and academically:
+Because of this belief, we have adopted a researchbased curriculum to help guide administrators, teachers, counselors, and the greater WAVA community in their support of each student.
+WAVA has school counselors in each of our grade bands (K-5, 6-8 and 9-12) that are dedicated to supporting students in the classroom, small groups, one-on-one sessions, and through connections to greater community resources and supports.
+Our counselors support students socially, emotionally, and academically:

 - Transition Supports

 - Live Social-Emotional-Learning Classes and Small Groups

 - Study Skills Small Groups

 - Crisis Counseling

 - Schoolwide Mental Health

 - Grief/Loss Support Group

+- Graduation Counseling including Post-High School Plans

 - Career Counseling

 - Connecting Families to School and Community Resources